Fleckism/SecurityPlus/SecurityPlus/5C Summarize Cryptographic Use Cases and Weaknesses.md

 Encryption allows subjects to identify and authenticate themselves.
 The subject could be a person, or a computer such as a web server.

-Non-repudiation is linked to identification and authentication.
+[[Non-repudiation]] **is linked to identification and authentication**.
 It is the concept that the sender cannot deny sending the message.
 If the message has been encrypted in a way known only to the sender, it follows that the sender must have composed it.

-Authentication and non-repudiation depend on the recipient not being able to encrypt the message, or the recipient would be able to impersonate the sender.
-This means that to support authentication and non-repudiation, recipients must be able to use the cryptographic process to decrypt authentication and integrity data, but not to encrypt it.
-This use case is supported by [[asymmetric]] encryption ciphers and public/private key pairs.
+Authentication and non-repudiation depend on the recipient not being able to encrypt the message, or the recipient would be able to impersonate the sender. **This means that to support authentication and non-repudiation, recipients must be able to use the cryptographic process to decrypt authentication and integrity data, but not to encrypt it.** This use case is supported by [[asymmetric]] encryption ciphers and public/private key pairs.

 To use a key pair, the user or server generates the linked keys.
 The private key is stored securely and protected from use by others by the account password.
-It is critical that only the user or server be able to use the private key.
-The public key is given to clients or correspondents, usually in the form of a digital certificate.
+It is critical that only the user or server be able to use the private key. **The public key is given to clients or correspondents, usually in the form of a digital certificate.**

 When the user or server needs to authenticate, it encrypts some agreed hashed data using the private key and sends it to the client as a digital signature.
 The client should be able to decrypt the signature using the public key and derive the same hash value.
 ## CRYPTOGRAPHY SUPPORTING CONFIDENTIALITY